bertilmuth/being/README.md

 If you don't know what an aggregate is, please read [Martin Fowler's description](https://www.martinfowler.com/bliki/DDD_Aggregate.html).

-## The aggregate for command handling / event-sourcing
+## The aggregate's command handling behavior
 Here's what happens when an aggregate receives a command:
 * Being looks for a handler for the command
 * If there's a handler, Being executes it: the handler transforms the commands into one or several events